urdformer/urdformer/README.md

 The GUI interface is pretty straightforward, the image is first initialized with predicted boxes from GroundingDINO, you can right click to select boxes, and choose from `delete` (remove all the selected boxes) or combine (combine all the selected boxes).
 You can simply click and drag to add boxes.
 When you are ready, click `confirm`.
 All the boxes will be saved into `groundingdino/labels_manual`.
+Note: Valid boxes are "drawer, door, handle, knob" for cabinets, and "door, drawer, handle" for dishwasher, oven, fridge and "door" for washer.
+Currently URDFormer doesn't support "oven knob".
 ![](media/GUI.gif)

 2 .
 [Optional] Second step is to get textures.
 We simply crop the original image using the bbox obtained in step 1.
 This step leverages stable diffusion for better/diverse textures such as removing handles.
 We import these images into a texture UV map template,